The Only Man To Be Envied Is The One That Has Not Yet Been To Africa...

 Durban is located in KwaZulu-Natal, a South African Province that lies below the Great Escarpment.
 This area is part of the South African "Coastal Belt" which is more than 220km wide.
 There is an area that consists of an undulating hilly, 1000 metre high plateau known as central Natal Midlands.
 And then there is a mountainous region in the north known as The Great Escarpment.

 Durban's premier destination if you want to enjoy a spot of gambling.
 But there's plenty of other forms of entertainment for those who don't want to hit the tables.
 Enjoy sun, sand, great food, ice-cold cocktails or watch one of the latest movies.
 Or have some fun with more than 1,450 slot machines to choose from on the casino floor.
-There are also 67 gaming tables as well as an exclusive Salon Prive called 77 Ocean Drive.
-This is where there are higher limit slots and tables.
+If you prefer to play from the peaceful comfort of your home, you can pick one of the most trusted online casinos and play on your laptop or smartphone.